dmanning23/BookOfFiveRings/README.md

 ## A samurai duel for the Atari 2600
 Inspired by the writing of Musashi Musashino, the art of Hiroshige, and of course Bushido Blade, the grandaddy of all one-hit-kill swordfighting games.

-Check the Releases page for the latest version: https://github.com/dmanning23/BookOfFiveRings/releases
+Check the Releases page to download the latest version:

+https://github.com/dmanning23/BookOfFiveRings/releases

 ### How to play